SenseiMojo/SV08/README.md

 # SV08
-Information &amp; Modifications relevant to the Sovol SV08
+Information/Modifications relevant to the Sovol SV08

 ---
 INDEX